 Lip enhancement refers to a variety of procedures intended to improve the appearance of the lips.
 The most common complaints I see include: lipstick bleed lines (sometimes referred to as smoker’s lines), thin lips, turning down of the corners of the mouth and long lips.

 “Lipstick bleed lines” are not always a result of smoking though I suspect that smokers are indeed more likely to have these lines and that the lines are more likely to be deeper.
 If the lines extend less than a quarter of the way up the upper lip, treatment with a filler along the white roll and selected individual wrinkle injection with hyaluronic acid works well.
 If the lines extend beyond that, a procedure to smoothen the entire upper lip is often a better choice.
 I use Fraxel® laser resurfacing or dermabrasion in my office.
 Any lines remaining after these treatments can be touched up with a filler.
-My fillers of choice at present are JUVÉDERM® or JUVÉDERM VOLBELLA® XC because they are clear, flow evenly, rarely form lumps and last up to a year or more.
+My fillers of choice at present are JUVÉDERM® or JUVÉDERM VOLBELLA® XC because they are clear, flow evenly, rarely form lumps and last up to a year or more depending on individual factors.
 Both products come with a local anesthetic mixed in.
-This, along with ice compresses before injecting, allow for a tolerable injection experience.
+This, along with ice compresses before injecting, allows for a tolerable injection experience.
 VOLBELLA® can also be used to inject the entire upper lip when fine wrinkling is present throughout.
-A thin film of the material is left in the deep dermis and serves to smoothen all the irregularities.
+A thin film of the material is left in the deep dermis and serves to smooth out irregularities.

 Turning down of the corners of the mouth is also something that occurs with age.
 These areas are also effectively filled and lifted with JUVÉDERM® or JUVÉDERM VOLBELLA® XC.